lambdaclass/miden-node/crates/store/README.md

 For preserving some degree of privacy, note tags and nullifiers filters contain only high part of hashes.
 Thus, returned data contains excessive notes and nullifiers, client can make additional filtering of that data on its side.

 ---

+### SyncStorageMaps

+Returns storage map synchronization data for a specified public account within a given block range.
+This method allows clients to efficiently sync the storage map state of an account by retrieving only the changes that occurred between two blocks.

+Caller specifies the `account_id` of the public account and the block range (`block_from`, `block_to`) for which to retrieve storage updates.
+The response includes all storage map key-value updates that occurred within that range, along with the last block included in the sync and the current chain tip.

+This endpoint enables clients to maintain an updated view of account storage.

+---